IlyaMZP/vhs_data_store/README.md

 cat output.u8 | ./streaming_decoder - output.txt
 ```

-Currently the encoder doesn't pad the useful data, so direct round trip will fail. \
+Currently the encoder doesn't pad the useful data, so direct round trip in data mode (-d/--data - default) will fail. \
 You can generate a pad file with `PAL-generator.py` with some image and simply concatenate them. \
 Because `streaming_decoder` only calibrates levels in the beginning, you should use an image with good contrast.